martinpercu/store-angular-17/README.md

 ng g s domains/shared/services/product
 ```
 - In app.config import ==> import { provideHttpClient } from '@angular/common/http'.
 Also add this in the providers provideHttpClient().
-- In list.component.ts import the productService.
-Add logic to bring
+- In list.component.ts inject the productService.
+Add logic in the ngOnInit to bring the products in the API.